tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 IETF Drafts
 draft-29:
 - Added support for sequence number encryption
+- Update to new record format
+- Emphasize that compatibility mode isn't used.

 draft-28:
 - Version bump to align with TLS 1.3 pre-RFC version.